LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Live Chat/Chat dashboards/skills-activity-dashboard.md

 5. AVG.
 INTERACTIVE CHAT LENGTH
 6. AVG.
 TIME TO ABANDON / ANSWER CHAT
 7. MAX TIME TO ABANDON / ANSWER CHAT

+{: .notice}
+This dashboard is also available in BI.